 Total goodwill is reported in the Company's direct segment.
-Management performed a qualitative assessment of goodwill as of December 31, 2015, 2014 and 2013, and determined that it was more likely than not that the fair value of the Company was greater than its carrying amount; as such, no further evaluation of goodwill was deemed necessary.
-No impairment was recognized for the years ended January 31, 2016, February 1, 2015 or February 2, 2014.
+Management performed a qualitative assessment of goodwill as of December 31, 2016, 2015 and 2014, and determined that it was more likely than not that the fair value of the Company was greater than its carrying amount; as such, no further evaluation of goodwill was deemed necessary.
+No impairment was recognized for the years ended January 29, 2017, January 31, 2016 or February 1, 2015.